nihal-ranchod/COMS4032A---Application-of-Algorithms-Assignments/Assignment 3/part_A_1_experimental_design.md

-## Implementation Details for Disjoint Set Experiment
+## Disjoint Set Experiment Implementation

 ### Overview

-The purpose of this experiment is to evaluate the performance of Disjoint Set operations, specifically focusing on the **Make-Set**, **Union**, and **Find-Set** operations.
-The experiment aims to provide empirical evidence for Theorem 21.2, which states that a sequence of \( m \) **Make-Set**, **Union**, and **Find-Set** operations takes \( O(m + n \log n) \) time when using the weighted-union heuristic.
+This experiment investigates the efficiency of **Disjoint Set operations**—specifically, **Make-Set**, **Union**, and **Find-Set**—using the **weighted-union heuristic**.
+We aim to empirically confirm the theoretical claim of Theorem 21.2, which states that \( O(m + n \log n) \) time complexity can be achieved for a sequence of \( m \) operations, including **Make-Set**, **Union**, and **Find-Set**, using the weighted-union heuristic.
+The results are captured in CSV files for further analysis.

-### Key Components of the Implementation
+### Key Implementation Components

-1. **Disjoint Set Data Structure**:
-   - The Disjoint Set (or Union-Find) data structure manages a collection of non-overlapping sets.
-Each element starts in its own set.
-   - The **Make-Set** operation initializes the sets, the **Union** operation combines two sets based on their sizes using the weighted-union heuristic, and the **Find-Set** operation identifies the representative (or root) of the set containing a specific element.

-2. **Implementation of Operations**:
-   - The operations are encapsulated in a class called `DisjointSet`, which includes:
-     - **MAKE_SET**: Initializes a single set for each element.
-     - **FIND_SET**: Returns the representative of the set that contains a specified element.
-     - **UNION**: Merges two sets based on their sizes using the weighted-union heuristic to ensure efficient operations.

-### Weighted-Union Heuristic

-1. **Principle**:
+1. **DisjointSet Class**:
+   - The DisjointSet class encapsulates the three fundamental operations: **Make-Set**, **Find-Set**, and **Union**.
+   - The `parent` vector tracks the representative of each set, and the `size` vector records the sizes of the sets for optimizing union operations.

+2. **Weighted-Union Heuristic**:
-   - The weighted-union heuristic optimizes the structure of the sets during the **Union** operation.
-When merging two sets, the smaller set is appended to the larger set to minimize tree height.
+   - The **Union** operation merges two sets based on size, attaching the smaller set to the larger one to reduce tree height, which optimizes future **Find-Set** operations.
-   - This is accomplished by comparing the sizes of the two sets and making the root of the smaller set point to the root of the larger set.

-2. **Implementation**:
-   - The **UNION** function employs the following logic:
+   - Implementation:
      ```cpp
      if (size[root_x] < size[root_y]) {
-         parent[root_x] = root_y; // Attach smaller set (root_x) to larger set (root_y)
+         parent[root_x] = root_y;
-         size[root_y] += size[root_x]; // Update the size of the new root
+         size[root_y] += size[root_x];
-         depth[root_y] = max(depth[root_y], depth[root_x] + 1);
      } else {
-         parent[root_y] = root_x; // Attach smaller set (root_y) to larger set (root_x)
+         parent[root_y] = root_x;
-         size[root_x] += size[root_y]; // Update the size of the new root
+         size[root_x] += size[root_y];
-         depth[root_x] = max(depth[root_x], depth[root_y] + 1);
      }
      ```
-   - This approach guarantees that each union operation is efficient and minimizes future search times.

-### Consistency Check

-1. **Purpose**:
-   - To ensure the Disjoint Set implementation operates correctly after a series of **MAKE_SET** and **UNION** operations, a consistency check is performed.
+   - This design minimizes the height of the tree, ensuring efficient subsequent operations.

+3. **Consistency Check**:
-   - This check verifies that each element points to the correct representative of its set, maintaining the integrity of the data structure.
+   - A **check_consistency** function verifies that each element's parent points to the correct representative, ensuring the integrity of the Disjoint Set data structure.

-2. **Implementation**:
-   - The **check_consistency** function iterates through all elements, asserting that the representative returned by **FIND_SET** for each element matches the representative returned for its representative:
+   - Implementation:
      ```cpp
      bool check_consistency(int n) {
          for (int i = 0; i < n; ++i) {
              if (FIND_SET(i) != FIND_SET(FIND_SET(i))) {
-                 return false; // Inconsistent structure
+                 return false;
              }
          }
-         return true; // Consistent structure
+         return true;
      }
      ```
-   - If the check passes, the structure is deemed consistent; otherwise, it indicates an error.

-### Experiment Design
+### Experiment Design and Execution

-1. **Setup**:
+1. **Experiment Setup**:
-   - The experiment involves creating a `DisjointSet` instance for varying numbers of elements.
-   - Each element in the set is represented by an index from `0` to `n-1`, where `n` is the number of elements.

-2. **Selecting Elements for UNION Operations**:
-   - For each UNION operation, two elements are randomly selected from the range of indices using:
-     ```cpp
-     uniform_int_distribution<> dist(0, n - 1);
-     int x = dist(gen);
-     int y = dist(gen);
-     ds.UNION(x, y);
-     ```
-   - This approach ensures that the selected elements are valid indices in the Disjoint Set, allowing the experiment to simulate realistic usage scenarios.

-3. **Choice of Ranges for Elements and Operations**:
-   - The ranges for the number of elements (`n`) and the number of operations (`m`) are chosen to cover a wide spectrum of potential use cases, reflecting small to very large datasets.
-The following arrays are used:
-     ```cpp
-     int num_elements[] = {1000, 5000, 10000};
-     int num_operations[] = {1000, 5000, 10000, 25000, 50000};
-     ```
-   - Each element of `num_elements` corresponds to an entry in `num_operations`, allowing for the evaluation of the Disjoint Set operations with varying ratios of operations to elements.

-4. **Execution Timing**:
-   - The execution time for the series of operations is measured using the `<chrono>` library.
-This is done by capturing the time before and after the operations:
-     ```cpp
-     auto start = chrono::high_resolution_clock::now();
-     // Make n sets
-     // Perform m UNION operations
-     auto end = chrono::high_resolution_clock::now();
-     ```
+   - The experiment initializes `num_elements`, a set of predefined element counts, each with a number of elements from `100` to `1,000,000`.
+   - For each element count, the experiment repeats **Make-Set** and **Union** operations for 10 runs, recording execution times to assess the impact of the weighted-union heuristic.

+2. **Operation Execution**:
+   - **Make-Set** is called for each element, initializing them as separate sets.
+   - All elements are then unified with a single representative, effectively forming one large set, to simulate realistic Disjoint Set usage.
+   - Execution times for these operations are captured using `<chrono>` for accurate timing.

+3. **Data Collection**:
-   - The elapsed time is computed and recorded for each experiment iteration.
+   - The execution time and consistency status for each run are logged in `part_A_1.csv`.
+   - An additional file, `part_A_1_averaged.csv`, is generated, containing the averaged execution times over 10 runs for each element count.

+4. **Random Number Generator**:
+   - A Mersenne Twister (`mt19937`) engine seeded with `random_device` generates randomness for element selection in **Union** operations.

+5. **Output Files**:
+   - `part_A_1.csv`: Contains detailed records of execution times and consistency results for each element count across 10 runs.
+   - `part_A_1_averaged.csv`: Stores average execution times for each element count, facilitating overall performance analysis.

 ### Conclusion

-This experiment is designed to comprehensively assess the performance of Disjoint Set operations under various conditions, explicitly utilizing the weighted-union heuristic to optimize the union process.
-By varying the number of elements and operations while randomly selecting elements for union operations, the experiment captures the behavior of the algorithm in a realistic scenario.
-The data collected will facilitate the analysis of time complexity, supporting the theoretical claims made in Theorem 21.2.

-The results will contribute to understanding how the performance of the Disjoint Set structure scales with increasing input sizes and operation counts.
+The experiment successfully demonstrates the performance of Disjoint Set operations using the weighted-union heuristic, providing empirical validation of the time complexity asserted by Theorem 21.2.
+The recorded data illustrates the efficiency gains from using the weighted-union heuristic in Disjoint Set operations, especially as the number of elements scales up.
+The results are stored in two CSV files for further analysis, confirming the expected performance characteristics of the Disjoint Set data structure under various conditions.